jfrog/vault-plugin-secrets-artifactory/README.md

 Also supports `grant_type=[Optional, default: "client_credentials"]`, and `audience=[Optional, default: *@*]` see [JFrog documentation][artifactory-create-token].

+> [!NOTE]
-NOTE: By default, the username will be generated automatically using the template `v-(RoleName)-(random 8)` (i.e. `v-jenkins-x4mohTA8`).
+> By default, the username will be generated automatically using the template `v-(RoleName)-(random 8)` (i.e. `v-jenkins-x4mohTA8`).
 If you would prefer to have a static username (the same for every token), you can set `username=whatever-you-want`, but keep in mind that in a dynamic environment, someone or something using an old, expired token might cause a denial of service (too many failed logins) against users with the correct token.

 <details>
 <summary>CLICK for: Create a Role (scope for artifactory < 7.21.1)</summary>